-The resource constraint in \nameref{case:resumeselection} implies that a false negative in one group provides an opportunity for a member of a historically disadvantaged group (even if it is a false positive).
-In the presence of unjust unequal utility, the misclassification of a member of a disadvantaged group may be more harmful compared to the misclassification of a member of an advantaged group.
+For example, consider \nameref{case:resumeselection}.
+The resource constraint implies that a false negative in an advantaged group provides an opportunity for a member of the disadvantaged group.
+If a member of a disadvantaged group belongs to a historically marginalized group, misclassification may be considered more harmful compared to the misclassification of a member of an advantaged group (i.e., unequal utility).
 This difference in the costs of misclassification can provide decision subjects with a moral claim to avoid misclassification.
-For example, in \nameref{case:resumeselection}, one may argue that a member of group $A$ would be willing to forfeit a (true) positive prediction to compensate for historical injustice of individuals in group $B$.
-In \textit{disease detection}, we cannot make such an argument: unless we aim to achieve equality for the sake of equality, decreasing the predictive performance for group $A$ does not benefit individuals in group $B$.
-In other words, under a resource constraint, leveling down may be justifiable.
+For example, in \nameref{case:resumeselection}, one may argue that a member of group $A$ would be willing to forfeit a (true) positive prediction to compensate for the historical injustice of individuals in group $B$.
+In \nameref{case:diseasedetection}, we cannot make such an argument: unless we aim to achieve equality for the sake of equality, decreasing the predictive performance for group $A$ does not benefit individuals in group $B$.